opnfv/fuel/docs/configguide/installerconfig.rst

 others may not.
 The Fuel GUI will guide you in the allocation of roles and will not permit you to perform invalid allocations.

-For detailed guide-lines on node allocation, please refer to the installation instructions: <TODO>
+For detailed guide-lines on node allocation, please refer to the installation instructions found in *Reference 13*, provided in section *"Fuel associated references"* below..

 Off-line deployment
 ^^^^^^^^^^^^^^^^^^^